Srijan-7904/Aws-s3-deployment-pipeline/README.md

 # React Vite CI/CD Pipeline Test

-A minimal React application built with Vite, designed for testing CI/CD deployment to AWS S3 using GitHub Actions.
+“A fully automated CI/CD pipeline that deploys a static website to AWS S3 using GitHub Actions.
+Every push to the main branch triggers the workflow to build and sync the latest version of the app to an S3 bucket for serverless hosting.”

 ## 🚀 Quick Start